-After you vacate the RV shut off propane and make sure nothing is burning.
+After you vacate the RV, shut off the propane and make sure nothing is burning.
 Generator fumes that have blown back into the RV are a common culprit for setting off CO detectors too.
 If your generator is running when the detector goes off, shut it off immediately and get outside.

 If your RV systems are functioning correctly, the most likely culprit for beeping is a low battery.
-Since your RV may not always have a continuous power supply, your detector relies on these onboard batteries.
+Since your RV may not always have a continuous power supply, your detector relies on batteries.
 But they don’t last forever.
 Your specific detector will usually indicate how to tell if the batteries are low.
 If they are, you should replace them as soon as possible.

 RV carbon monoxide detectors aren’t perfect.
 Manufacturers take steps to ensure that if the system is malfunctioning, you’ll know.
 Consult your device’s manufacturer for potential ways to troubleshoot or reset your detector.
 These are somewhat complex devices, so it’s essential to pay attention to the specific ways to resolve your malfunction and ensure your device is working once again.

 Eventually, you’ll need to replace your carbon monoxide detector.
 Again, consulting any documentation from the manufacturer will help.
 Generally, a CO detector lasts about seven years.
 Many will start to beep or chirp occasionally when their life is at its end.
-This is a sure-fire way to get you to replace it.
+This is a surefire way to get you to replace it.

 We personally have experienced multiple CO detectors start to beep due to the end of life.